orbisgis/orbisgis-official-plugins/mapComposer/README.md

 ## Introduction

 The "Map Composer" plugin allows to create cartographic documents (usually called "a map").
 Here, such a document is made of:
 * a map context: the content displayed in the map window of OrbisGIS.
-A map context is structured as an .ows file, which fit with the [OGC OWS-Context](http://www.opengeospatial.org/standards/owc) standard,
+A map context is structured as an .ows file, which fit with a custom version of [OGC OWS-Context](http://www.opengeospatial.org/standards/owc) standard, available [HERE](https://github.com/orbisgis/ogc-custom-jaxb/tree/master/src/main/resources/owc),
 * additionnal elements such as title, scale, orientation, ...

 ## Install